carrieamy/docs/api-doc.md

+# Findmine API Documentation

+Work in progress.
+We are planning to release official public documentation to our API very soon.
+If you have specific questions please feel free to get in touch with us directly at:

+contact@findmine.com

 # GENERATING RECOMMENDATIONS

 Two FINDMINE API endpoints are needed in order to generate a recommendation for a particular item: the items POST and the match sets GET calls.
 The match sets API call is the endpoint that actually generates the recommendation for a particular item.
 However, one must provide a FINDMINE `item_id` of the item for which the recommendation will be generated.
 Since, in most cases, the request to the FINDMINE servers is generated from the client side and that FINDMINE `item_id` is unknown to the client, a second API call can be used to obtain the id in question.